 “My name is Ludovic Maris… and I’m not afraid of anything!“

 The opening of the 1993 Belgian Coming-of-Age film, The World of Ludovic (De wereld van Ludovic ), grabs one’s attention.
-Twelve-year-old Ludovic Maris (Mathias Coppens) boldly states his lack of fear, just before he enters the girl’s changing room at school where he meets Sophie – a girl of the same age who happens to be practicing her dance moves there.
+Twelve-year-old Ludovic Maris (Mathias Coppens) boldly states his lack of fear just before entering the girl’s changing room at school, where he meets Sophie – a girl of the same age who happens to be practising her dance moves there.
 Little did Ludovic know that this childish prank would have unforeseen consequences in his youthful life.
-He and Sophie become friends and soon their friendship blossoms into love.
+He and Sophie become friends, and soon their friendship blossoms into love.

 Mathias Coppens (as Ludovic) and Bella van Meel (as Sophie) in The World of Ludovich

 Their curiosity leads to an inevitable experiment in which they find themselves naked in the girl’s bedroom.
-Unexpectedly, the girl’s father who is rarely home due to his busy work schedule, enters Sophie’s room.
+The girl’s father, who is rarely home due to his busy work schedule, unexpectedly enters Sophie’s room.
 Scandalized and outraged, the father wastes no time in banishing his daughter’s boyfriend.

 Reunited, the kids decide to hide so that they can remain together.
 They discover a perfect hiding place — an old, abandoned hotel.
-But surviving on their own turns out to be harder than they expected.
-They even pose for a woman photographer – who has met Ludo at the beach – a weird character who seems more interested in the exclusivity and sensuality of her “artistic” photos – than of the well being of her models.
-Fully aware of their worsening condition, she makes no attempt to help the young kids in love.
+But surviving on their own turns out to be more challenging than they expected.
+They even pose for a woman photographer – who has met Ludo at the beach – a weird character who seems more interested in the exclusivity and sensuality of her “artistic” photos than of her models’ well-being.
+Fully aware of their worsening condition, she does not attempt to help the young kids in love.

 The heartrending love story of Ludovic and Sophie reminds one of Romeo and Juliet (the heroine of the world’s most famous young love fable is only 13-years-of-age).
-Certainly Gerrit Beukenkamp, the Dutch screenwriter (who is also a theater director) found inspiration in the Shakespearean play.
-Jean-Pierre De Decker, the Director of The World of Ludovic, managed to bestow an almost documentary authenticity by casting actors with no-prior acting experience.
+Indeed, Gerrit Beukenkamp, the Dutch screenwriter (also a theatre director), found inspiration in the Shakespearean play.
+Jean-Pierre De Decker, the Director of The World of Ludovic, managed to bestow an almost documentary authenticity by casting actors with no prior acting experience.

 Unfortunately, not all the characters in the film were so well developed.
 Particularly, the relationship between the two protagonists and their parents could have been given more attention.
 Also, the photographer could have easily slipped into a clichéd character representation- if it was not for her gender.
 Yet her actions still left me confused.
-There is no doubt her intention was to document their youthful love, adhering to the classic principal “A good documentary film maker should never interfere with the happenings in front of the camera”.
-Challenging the viewer to think of the ethic implications of such behavior is the only plausible explanation I can think of when trying to analyze her role in the story.
+There is no doubt she intended to document their youthful love, adhering to the classic principle “A good documentary filmmaker should never interfere with the happenings in front of the camera”.
+Challenging the viewer to think of the ethical implications of such behaviour is the only plausible explanation I can think of when analysing her role in the story.

 The photographer in The World of Ludovic

 The World of Ludwick was produced for Belgium television, yet its cinematographic aesthetics are surprisingly good.
-A lot of attention has been paid to the lighting of the scenes – subdued shadows and intriguing compositions really enhance the mood of the scenes.
-I was not fond of the bright colored paintings owned by Ludovic’s parents, which reflected their artistic preferences, but I’m sure some will appreciate the sharp contrast they provide in relation to the rest of the scenes – bringing an element of surrealism into the story.
+A lot of attention has been paid to the lighting of the scenes – subdued shadows and intriguing compositions enhance the mood of the scenes.
+I was not fond of the bright coloured paintings owned by Ludovic’s parents, which reflected their artistic preferences.
+Still, I’m sure some will appreciate the sharp contrast they provide concerning the rest of the scenes – bringing an element of surrealism into the story.

-Overall, I enjoyed the film and the manner in which it conveyed the story of first love.
-Recently, in a review of Wes Anderson’s Moonrise Kingdom (which is also featured on TheSkyKid.com), its author – Andrea McAteer – called the execution of some scenes – “objectionable”.
-While I find such definitions inaccurate and unnecessarily moralistic (to the extent of being absurd), in light of such opinions I expect some viewers may find The World of Ludovic provocative and controversial as well.
+Overall, I enjoyed the film and how it conveyed the story of first love.
+In a review of Wes Anderson’s Moonrise Kingdom (which is also featured on TheSkyKid.com), its author – Andrea McAteer – called the execution of some scenes – “objectionable”.
+While I find such definitions inaccurate and unnecessarily moralistic (to the extent of being absurd), in light of such opinions, I expect some viewers may find The World of Ludovic provocative and controversial as well.
 Yet if you have read Romeo and Juliet – and liked it – you would also enjoy this film as a prime example of European Coming-of-Age cinema.